finnp/png-itxt/readme.md

         })
 ```

-An simple, rough and ready proof of concept is available of this functionality on a webpage is available in dist/example.html.
+A simple, rough and ready proof of concept of this functionality is available in the webpage at dist/example.html.

 ## Command Line Tool
 The command line tool, called `png-itxt` is provided in the bin folder and will be automatically linked from the node_modules/.bin folder if installed with npm.
 The two tools provided are as follows.